milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 - 5 GFs annotated as : detoxification
 - 4 GFs annotated as : chromatin organization and transcription regulation
 - 4 GFs annotated as : neurological (mostly uncharacterized)
-- 3 GFs annotated as : odorant binding
-- 3 GFs annotated as : Esterase and mating behavior
-- 3 GFs annotated as : DNA-related functions
-- 2 GFs annotated as : transmembrane transport (toxin resistance)
-- 2 GFs annotated as : Cuticular protein
-- 2 GFs annotated as : immunity and sexual reproduction
-- 2 GFs annotated as : immunity (antimicrobial)
-- 2 GFs annotated as : chitin-related
-- 2 GFs annotated as : mitochondrial translation
-- 2 GFs annotated as : G-protein coupled receptor (and other?)

 #### T_molitor
 number of gene families with more than 2 members (upper 5th percentile) = 732 (of 11174 orthogroups).
 34 unique Gene Groups with functional annotations, these ones appear more than once: